 B. Policy Regarding Marriage and Human Sexuality

-- Only licensed or ordained pastors or directors of Harvest Bible Chapel shall officiate at marriage ceremonies conducted on church property.
+Only licensed or ordained pastors or directors of Harvest Bible Chapel – Davenport shall officiate at marriage ceremonies conducted on church property.

-- Clergy not employed by Harvest Bible Chapel may officiate weddings on church premises only after agreeing to follow the marriage beliefs and policies of Harvest Bible Chapel, including this document.
+Clergy not employed by Harvest Bible Chapel – Davenport may officiate weddings on church premises only after agreeing to follow the marriage beliefs and policies of Harvest Bible Chapel – Davenport, including this document.
 Such clergy need the approval of the Senior Pastor, or his designee, before officiating at any wedding on the church premises.

-- Pastors or directors employed by Harvest Bible Chapel shall not officiate at a same-sex or trans-gender marriage ceremony regardless of where it is held.
+Pastors or directors employed by Harvest Bible Chapel – Davenport shall not officiate at a same-sex or transgender marriage ceremony regardless of where it is held.

-- Applicants desiring to participate in the Harvest Bible Chapel pre-marital course, have a ceremony performed by a pastor or director employed by Harvest Bible Chapel, and/or use the facilities of the church, shall affirm their agreement with the Position Statement and Policy on Marriage and Human Sexuality of Harvest Bible Chapel, and shall conduct themselves in a manner consistent therewith.
+Applicants desiring to participate in the Harvest Bible Chapel – Davenport premarital course, have a ceremony performed by a pastor or director employed by Harvest Bible Chapel – Davenport, and/or use the facilities of the church, shall affirm their agreement with the Position Statement and Policy on Marriage and Human Sexuality of Harvest Bible Chapel – Davenport, and shall conduct themselves in a manner consistent therewith.

-- Applicants shall receive the necessary premarital counseling as required by Harvest Bible Chapel before a ceremony may be performed by a pastor or director.
+Applicants shall receive the necessary premarital counseling as required by Harvest Bible Chapel – Davenport before a ceremony may be performed by a pastor or director.

-- We reserve the right to decline the request of any person to use Harvest Bible Chapel facilities or property to host or house any group, function, or event inconsistent with the biblical standards for marriage and this policy on Marriage and Human Sexuality.
+We reserve the right to decline the request of any person to use Harvest Bible Chapel – Davenport facilities or property to host or house any group, function, or event inconsistent with the biblical standards for marriage and this policy on Marriage and Human Sexuality.

-- We reserve the right to decline the request of any person to use Harvest Bible Chapel facilities or property to perform or participate in any wedding ceremony inconsistent with the biblical standards for marriage and this policy on Marriage and Human Sexuality.
+We reserve the right to decline the request of any person to use Harvest Bible Chapel – Davenport facilities or property to perform or participate in any wedding ceremony inconsistent with the biblical standards for marriage and this policy on Marriage and Human Sexuality.

 Marriage Vows Renewal

-- We reserve the right to decline the request of any person to use Harvest Bible Chapel facilities or property to perform or participate in any marriage vows renewal ceremony inconsistent with the biblical standards for marriage and this policy on Marriage and Human Sexuality.
+We reserve the right to decline the request of any person to use Harvest Bible Chapel – Davenport facilities or property to perform or participate in any marriage vows renewal ceremony inconsistent with the biblical standards for marriage and this policy on Marriage and Human Sexuality.

-- We reserve the right to decline the request of any person to use Harvest Bible Chapel facilities or property to perform or participate in any funeral or memorial service inconsistent with the biblical standards for marriage and this policy on Marriage and Human Sexuality.
+We reserve the right to decline the request of any person to use Harvest Bible Chapel – Davenport facilities or property to perform or participate in any funeral or memorial service inconsistent with the biblical standards for marriage and this policy on Marriage and Human Sexuality.

-- We reserve the right to decline the request of any person to use Harvest Bible Chapel facilities or property to perform or participate in any baptism inconsistent with the biblical standards for marriage and this policy on Marriage and Human Sexuality
+We reserve the right to decline the request of any person to use Harvest Bible Chapel – Davenport facilities or property to perform or participate in any baptism inconsistent with the biblical standards for marriage and this policy on Marriage and Human Sexuality

-- We reserve the right to decline the request of any person to use Harvest Bible Chapel facilities or property to perform or participate in any child dedication service inconsistent with the biblical standards for marriage and this policy on Marriage and Human Sexuality.
+We reserve the right to decline the request of any person to use Harvest Bible Chapel – Davenport facilities or property to perform or participate in any child dedication service inconsistent with the biblical standards for marriage and this policy on Marriage and Human Sexuality.

 Process of Sanctification and Maturity

-Mature disciples walk with Christ, worship Christ and work for Christ.
-A person committed to a relationship with Christ focuses on personal walk with Him, worship of Him and work for Him.
-That person will experience significant growth in personal sanctification and, therefore, will experience a closer personal relationship with the Lord Jesus Christ and will become "complete in Christ" (Colossians 1:28).
+Mature disciples seek to further their walk with the Lord by worshiping in church, growing in groups, serving in ministry, and abiding in Christ.
+Believers committed to their relationship with Christ in these ways will experience significant growth in personal sanctification and, therefore, will experience a closer personal relationship with the Lord Jesus Christ and will become "complete in Christ" (Colossians 1:28).
 We are committed to multiplying the godly characteristics of leaders' lives into others (2 Timothy 2:2).
 This multiplication of ministry is key to the healthy growth of the church.
 We believe the disciples of Jesus Christ should minister to one another in the local church, rather than one or a small number of professional pastors bearing total responsibility to care for the entire congregation.
 God has given spiritual gifts to all of His people to provide mutual ministry in the context of the healthy and strong local church (Ephesians 4:11-12).